-Treating Cancer with HIPEC
+Treating Cancer with HIPEC Surgery

 Hyperthermic Intraoperative Peritoneal Chemotherapy (HIPEC) is a method of treating cancer by delivering heated chemotherapy directly into the abdomen.
 This type of cancer treatment has been very successful in removing cancers of the stomach, appendix, colon, and ovaries.

 The chemotherapy is circulated for up to two hours to reach all the areas where small tumors might still exist.
 The goal is to destroy cancer cells and prevent those cells from forming new tumors.
 HIPEC is successful because it kills cancer cells that are too small to be seen by the surgeon.
 In some cases, the surgeon may also choose to remove lymph nodes if they could be a link to cancer spreading outside of the abdomen.

 Most patients experience fewer side effects with HIPEC than intravenous chemotherapy.
 This is because the high concentrations of chemotherapy solution are unable to cross what is known as the peritoneal plasma barrier.

-The majority of side effects are related to the debulking or surgical removal of tumors in the abdomen.
+Many side effects are related to the debulking or surgical removal of tumors in the abdomen.

 While length of stay varies per patient, those who have HIPEC may stay in the hospital for up to 10 days.

 HIPEC surgeons are specially trained to deliver this specialized cancer treatment.
 There are few surgeons on the Delmarva Peninsula who are trained in HIPEC.
 When choosing a HIPEC Center, do your research and talk to your current physicians about whether you would be a good candidate for HIPEC.

 Beebe Healthcare’s Surgical Oncology Department offers Cytoreductive Surgery (CS) and Hyperthermic Intraperitoneal Chemotherapy (HIPEC).
 Beebe has two surgeons who are trained and specialize in HIPEC: Dr. Spellman and Dr. Esquivel.

 James Spellman, MD, is a Fellowship-trained surgical oncologist.
 He is Board Certified in General Surgery.
 He is an accomplished surgeon, researcher and author of professional articles in medical journals and books.
 He is the Delaware State Chair of the American College of Surgeons Commission on Cancer (CoC) Cancer Liaison Program and a Fellow of The American College of Surgeons and of The Society of Surgical Oncology.
 He also is a member of the Executive Board of Directors, Delaware Cancer Consortium.